rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### ActiveJob jobs now inherent from ApplicationJob by default

-In Rails 4.2 an ActiveJob inherents from `ActiveJob::Base`.
-In Rails 5.0 this behaviour has changed to now inherent from `ApplicationJob`.
+In Rails 4.2 an ActiveJob inherits from `ActiveJob::Base`.
+In Rails 5.0 this behavior has changed to now inherit from `ApplicationJob`.

-When upgrading from Rails 4.2 to Rails 5.0 you need to create a file `application_job.rb` in `app/jobs/` and add the following content:
+When upgrading from Rails 4.2 to Rails 5.0 you need to create an `application_job.rb` file in `app/jobs/` and add the following content:

 ```
 class ApplicationJob < ActiveJob::Base
 end
 ```

+Then make sure that all your job classes inherit from it.

-See [#19034](https://github.com/rails/rails/pull/19034) for more details
+See [#19034](https://github.com/rails/rails/pull/19034) for more details.

 Upgrading from Rails 4.1 to Rails 4.2
 -------------------------------------